-List of trusted certificate authorities (CA)
+List of trusted certification authorities (CA)

-The SSL authentication method accepts the use of certificates that have been signed by a certification authority outside the Firewall.
-This certification authority has to be added in the configuration of the Firewall so that it accepts all certificates that have been signed by this authority.
+The SSL authentication method accepts the use of certificates that have been signed by a certification authority outside the firewall.
+This certification authority has to be added in the configuration of the firewall so that it accepts all certificates that have been signed by this authority.